Locations:

 Diagnosis and Tests

-Healthcare providers diagnose aortic regurgitation through a physical exam and testing.
+Healthcare providers diagnose aortic valve regurgitation through a physical exam and testing.

 During a physical exam, your provider:

-• Uses a stethoscope to listen to your heart (auscultation) and check for abnormal sounds, such as a murmur.
-If you have aortic regurgitation, your provider may hear a sound called an Austin Flint murmur.
-The physician, Austin Flint, discovered this particular murmur in 1862.
-The quick, backward flow of blood into your left ventricle causes this sound.
+• Uses a stethoscope to listen to your heart (auscultation) and check for an aortic regurgitation murmur (the quick, backward flow of blood into your left ventricle causes this sound)

 An echocardiogram (echo) is the gold standard for diagnosing aortic regurgitation.
 This test uses high-frequency sound waves (ultrasound) to take pictures of your heart.
 Your provider can use different techniques, like Doppler ultrasound, to check your valve function.
 Doppler ultrasound shows the speed and direction of blood flow through your heart.